5Savage/5Savage/README.md

 I graduated from a 2 year community college with an AA degree in Business/Commerce General.
 I broke into the tech industry originally being a Sales Development Representative for a IT company.
 However, I didn't feel fullfilled with my work because it was redundant and I don't like to be complacent in any area of my life.
 It wasn't until I signed up for SheCodes that I discovered I loved to code and that coding was actually fun.
 I love that my brain is stimulated daily with new problems to solve.
 I will never be stagnent in this field, instead there will be constant growth and like-minded idividuals surrounding me.

 ### Contact Me 📲
-Feel free to contact me via LinkedIn or email (locatd below my profile picture).
+Feel free to contact me via LinkedIn (locatd below my profile picture).
 Until then, thanks for visiting my page!